benbunk/CMIS141/book/docs/CH2.md

 2.15 Numeric Type Conversion
 ===

 Ints can be converted to floats automatically.
+Floats can be converted to ints with an explicit cast.

 Narrowing types is allowed but requires a cast statement.
 A compiler warning is thrown if the cast is not done.
 ```java